 A concrete example is a work performed by Samsung R&D Institute on the usage of Simcenter Battery Design Studio combined with Simcenter STAR-CCM+ to examine design decision impact on battery pack performance trade-offs.

 Like other Li-ion battery manufacturers, Samsung R&D Institute is always looking for tools to support them in producing batteries with higher energy density and durability.
 And to do so they focused their effort on Thermal Management Systems optimization thanks to a coupled 3D electro-thermal model of the battery pack.

 Empiric model parameter export to Simcenter Amesim

-Simcenter BDS RCR empirical model opens the capability to extract necessary parameters in order to set-up a system level battery model to be used within Simcenter Amesim software and so consider battery pack as an integrated component of a ‘bigger’ system: an electric wheeled vehicle, an aircraft, a powerplant or even a house smart grid.
+Simcenter Battery Design Studio RCR empirical model opens the capability to extract necessary parameters in order to set-up a system level battery model to be used within Simcenter Amesim software and so consider battery pack as an integrated component of a ‘bigger’ system: an electric wheeled vehicle, an aircraft, a powerplant or even a house smart grid.

-Within Simcenter Amesim, the user has access to a Battery pre-sizing tool which will automatically configure your battery pack function of your cell characteristics (from Simcenter BDS for example) and your technical requirements, as shown in this video.
+Within Simcenter Amesim, the user has access to a Battery pre-sizing tool which will automatically configure your battery pack function of your cell characteristics (from Simcenter Battery Design Studio for example) and your technical requirements, as shown in this video.

 The generated battery pack can then be used in the final system including other multi-physics components as electrical powertrain, thermal management system, electric board net, etc. and their controls.
 The objective being to predict cell/battery performances at the system level and frontload future interactions between the battery and its environment.
 Very useful simulation process to improve collaborative work between cell/battery suppliers and OEMs who will easily model, simulate and validate interaction between their products.